-At ESU, we provide tangible opportunities for commuters to be active members and experience Warrior life to the fullest.
-Initiatives include socials, retreats, and services.
+Commuter Services strives to work in your best interest and challenges you to get involved beyond just attending class through by joining student organizations or attending campus events.
 For more information on how to get involved, please visit www.esu.edu/commuter, email commuter@esu.edu, or join the WarriorLink group.